 But that doesn’t mean shrugging off past behavior, says Dr. Jennifer Thomas, a psychologist and co-author of “When Sorry Isn’t Enough: Making Things Right with Those You Love.”
 Whether you vow not to borrow money from loved ones again or take a money management course, commit to changing the financial behavior that sparked the problem in the first place.

-2. Own up to the
+2. Own up to the mistake.

 Don’t just say “I’m sorry” or shift the blame to someone or something else.
 Even if there were extenuating circumstances, such as a job loss or an illness, admit that you were responsible for the financial misdeed.
 For example, you might say “I’m sorry.
 It was wrong of me not to pay the loan back in a timely manner.”

 Paying the money back isn’t the only route to repair the relationship.